 The one advantage the Buds Live have that you don't see reflected in a spec sheet is the comfort.
 While it's hard to make any pair of earbuds feel equally comfortable for every single user, Samsung made a strong go of it with this unique pair.
 The key is that the drivers don't protrude into the ear canal, letting each earbud nestle and sit in the inner ear.
 It's a design philosophy that pays off in feeling less of a presence for each ear.

 Meanwhile, Samsung had to tinker with the Galaxy Buds Pros' design to get the most out of them, albeit at the expense of some fit and comfort.
-One way to ensure that you get the best audio quality — regardless of earbuds — is to achieve the best possible seal.
+One way to ensure that you get the best audio quality is to achieve the best possible seal regardless of earbuds.
 Samsung changed the drivers, opting for an oval-shaped speaker that also comes with different silicone ear tips.
-Assuming the three included sizes don't do it for you, there are third-party options that could fit.
+Assuming the three included sizes don't do it for you, third-party options could fit.

-The Galaxy Buds Live don't have any of those issues, though they pay a price for that, too.
-Those earbuds have to work harder to produce the same level of sound, with little to no recourse over adjusting how they fit.
+The Galaxy Buds Live don't have any of those issues, though they pay the price for that, too.
+Those earbuds have to work harder to produce the same sound level, with little to no recourse over adjusting how they fit.
 Finding the right seal doesn't apply to them, so it's tough luck if you find they either don't fit right or don't sound good enough.

 Overall, despite the different shapes and drivers, the sound profiles aren't dramatically different.
 Still, the Galaxy Buds Pro sound better, delivering deeper bass and crisper clarity.
 They also hold an advantage in ancillary audio features, like 360 Audio for spatial playback when watching anything coded in 5.1 or 7.1 surround sound.
 For its part, each has a Gaming mode, except the Buds Pro should offer better low latency, at least according to Samsung.